pkp/ojs-user-guide/en/reviewing.md

 You've completed your review.
 Thanks for your help ensuring the quality of scholarly publishing.

-An editor will take a look at it and may send you an acknowledgement by email once they've done so.
+An editor will take a look at it and may send you an acknowledgment by email once they've done so.

 A record of your reviews is kept in the system, so editors can see -- and appreciate -- how many reviews you've done for the journal at all times.